China shows graphic footage of Xinjiang militant attacks

-Five people were killed and 40 hurt when a car plowed into a crowd and burst into flames.
+Five people were killed and 40 hurt when a car ploughed into a crowd and burst into flames.
 The dead included three people in the car identified by authorities as Islamists from Xinjiang.

 “The tourists didn’t stand a chance,” the narrator says.